mthirion/fuse-eap/spring/README.md

   - Build the application  'mvn clean install)

-  - Deploy the application to the EAP server (mvn jboss-as:deploy) (the jboss-as maven plugin is already present in the pom.xml)
+  - Deploy the application to the EAP server (mvn jboss-as:deploy).
+The jboss-as maven plugin is already present in the pom.xml

   - Check the logs to see that the Camel route is running

 To switch to the Karaf runtime (Fabric):
-  - Make sure the package type is set to "bundle"
-    (the felix bundle plugin is already declared in the pom.xml)
+  - Make sure the package type is set to "bundle".
+The felix bundle plugin is already declared in the pom.xml

   - Start the Fabric runtime ($FUSE_HOME/bin/fuse)

-    create a karaf container
+  - Create a karaf container

   - Build the application (mvn clean install)

-  - Deploy the application to Fabric (mvn fabric8:deploy) (the fabrci8 maven plugin is already present in the pom.xml) (the pom.xml also contains the proper declaration for installing the camel-core and camel-spring features during the deployment)
+  - Deploy the application to Fabric (mvn fabric8:deploy).
+The fabrci8 maven plugin is already present in the pom.xml, and the pom.xml also contains the proper declaration for installing the camel-core and camel-spring features during the deployment

   - Assign the profile to a Karaf container (fabric:container-add-profile <container> <profile>)

   - Look at the logs of the Karaf container to check that the application is working

 Tests
 -----

-A basic test has been created using Arquillian (the test actually always returns true) This test has been created only to demonstrate the Arquillian framework.
+A basic test has been created using Arquillian (the test actually always returns true)

+This test has been created only to demonstrate the Arquillian framework.

-Arquillian is defined in src/test/resources/arquillian.xml The description file contains 4 containers definitions:
+Arquillian is defined in src/test/resources/arquillian.xml

+The description file contains 4 containers definitions:
  - EAP local
  - EAP remote